 The cold weather brings enough misery, with cold and flu season, icy temperatures, and the consistent need for deicer.
 But along with sickness and the nasty cold, it can also usher in a certain plumbing program – frozen pipes.

-When the temperatures drop down below freezing and the water in your pipes freeze and enlarge, it can result in anything from a tiny leak, to a complete flooding of your home.
-HouseLogic.com said that water damage from ruptured pipes is one of the most typical homeowners insurance claims, with the standard claim costing around $5000.
+When the temperatures drop down below freezing and the water in your pipes freeze and enlarge, it can cause anything from a tiny leak, to a complete flooding of your home.
+HouseLogic.com said that water damage from ruptured pipes is one of the most common homeowners insurance claims, with the average claim costing around $5000.

 So what can you do in case you think your pipes may be frozen?
 Service Experts Heating & Air Conditioning is here to with some tips.

 If you see a water pipe covered in frost or any swelling within the pipe, that it’s a pretty clear sign that your water pipe is frozen.
 While it seems pretty easy to know if your water lines are frozen, keep in mind not all plumbing pipes are obvious.
 If you turn on the shower and the water isn’t flowing, or not flowing properly, or your toilets aren’t refilling after your flush, that’s also a sign that your pipes could be frozen.

 So How Do You Thaw a Frozen Water Pipe?

 First things first: before you start working to thaw your pipes, turn off your home’s water supply.
 Once you start to thaw the frozen pipe, that ice will melt into water and that water could end up all over your floors if the frozen water has been acting as a plug and stopping water from escaping out of your pipes.